 2. Lawn maintenance:

 Firstly, you have to monitor the temperature around your lawn to enhance the growth of all plant species.
 For example, temperatures around 26 degrees Celsius are good for plants, but anytime it shoots above 30 degrees, plants will suffer.

 In case it gets this hot, don’t cut your grass to short and leave it to grow around 5 centimeters.
 This will prevent the soil from getting dry and affecting the grass.
 The best time to water your grass is from 4 to 8 in the morning.
 You can do this manually or buy a computer based trigger system that turns the sprinklers on.

 When watering manually or putting sprinklers, remember the formula is to use 10 to 15 liters of water per square mile, and anything less or more will destroy the grass.
 One of the major reasons for plant deaths is over watering!
 Timely maintenance and monitoring is the key to lawn maintenance.

 Every gardener loves flowers.
 They look pretty to the eyes and their view in full bloom in unmatched.
 When watering your flower beds, keep the soil evenly moist and not too overdone.
 Water them only 1 to 2 times each week, and that’s it.

-In the case of watering plants, it is better to water them in the morning or evening because the chance of evaporation is lesser than day time.
+In the case of watering plants, it is better to water them in the morning or evening because the chance of evaporation is lesser than if you water during the daytime.
 Avoid putting water on the leaves and above the plant as it can lead to mold formation, which looks disgusting in a pretty garden.
-Water gently to avoid damaging the leaves and sensitive flowers.
+Use Gilmour lightweight hoses and water gently without too much pressure to avoid damaging the leaves and sensitive flowers.

 If you are going away from the house for a long time or travel frequently, you can try an irrigation system.
 Irrigation system regulates the amount of water in the soil and maintains it.
 The soil can get more or less water from this, depending upon the need.